KrisPett/chaincuet-wiki/docs/aws/keycloak.md

 #### Setup Keycloak using nextjs / next-auth

- - Keycloak stop suppport of adapters https://www.keycloak.org/2022/02/adapter-deprecation
+ - Keycloak stop support of adapters https://www.keycloak.org/2022/02/adapter-deprecation
  - Best Alternative is https://github.com/panva/node-openid-client, if not using next-auth

 ##### Create [...nextauth].tsx